casbyhexer/AgriEnergyConnectPlatform/README.md

 Navigate to "Farmers > Add Product."
 Fill in product details and click "Add Product."

-Employee Features
+Employee Features:
-Dashboard:
+Dashboard,
-View all farmers and their products.
+View all farmers and their products,
 Add new farmer profiles.

 Navigation: